First Riverside County Vallarta Supermarket Opens in Indio

 Construction on the 40,000-square-feet market began in June, and finishing touches are still being added.

-The new market is slated to bring 160 jobs, and more information on employment can be viewed at http://vallartasupermarkets.com./en/join-our-team.
+The new market is slated to bring 160 jobs, and more information on employment can be viewed at vallartasupermarkets.com./en/join-our-team.

 Founded in 1985, Vallarta Supermarkets has locations throughout Central and Southern California.